tencent cloud

 The domain name entered in the Common Name field must match the cluster's access point domain.
 It is recommended to use *.mqtt.tencenttdmq.com.

 To ensure that the certificate configuration takes effect only for the current cluster, you can enter the corresponding domain name based on the usage scenario (public network or VPC network).
-For example, for public network, enter mqtt-xxxxxx-gz-public.mqtt.tencenttdmq.com; for private network, enter mqtt-xxxxxx-gz-vpce-xxxxxx.mqtt.tencenttdmq.com.
+For example, for the public network, enter mqtt-xxxxxx-gz-public.mqtt.tencenttdmq.com; for the private network, enter mqtt-xxxxxx-gz-vpce-xxxxxx.mqtt.tencenttdmq.com.

 Note: